History of Constantinople: Macedonian dynasty

-In 867, Basil I of Macedonia ascended the throne, who organized the murder of his co-emperor Michael III and founded the Macedonian dynasty (although Basil was actually an Armenian from Thrace, whose family had been captured by the Bulgarians).
+In 867, Basil I of Macedonia ascended the throne, after organising the murder of his co-emperor Michael III and establishing the Macedonian dynasty (although Basil was actually an Armenian from Thrace, whose family had been captured by the Bulgarians).
 The new emperor liquidated all the reforms of the iconoclasts and restored the legislation of Justinian, promoted the revival of monasticism and strengthened the bureaucratic apparatus of the state.
 Under him a number of temples in the capital were repaired, including those damaged by a severe earthquake in 869, and in 880 a five-domed church "Nea Ekklesia" ("New Church") was built near the imperial palace, which became a model for Eastern Christian cross-in-square religious architecture.
-In 869-870, in Constantinople on the initiative of Basil I and Roman Pope Adrian II occurred the Church Council which deposed Patriarch Photios I, but whose decisions were not recognized by the Orthodox Church.
-In 879-880, a new council was held in the Hagia Sophia Cathedral, where the Nicene Creed was defended, but its decisions were now not recognized by the papacy.
+In 869–870, in Constantinople on the initiative of Basil I and Roman Pope Adrian II the Church Council occurred, which deposed Patriarch Photios I, although these decisions were not recognized by the Orthodox Church.
+In 879–880, a new council was held in the Hagia Sophia Cathedral, where the Nicene Creed was defended, but its decisions were now not recognized by the papacy.

 In 907, Kiev prince Oleg started a new Rus'–Byzantine War, gathered under the command about two thousand ships (according to other sources — much less).
-When Russ have appeared at Constantinople, Byzantines have blocked an entrance in a port and have taken refuge behind powerful walls.
-Oleg's armies have devastated vicinities of the capital and, according to the legend, have dragged ships ashore on other coast.
-Byzantines have preferred to start negotiations and have concluded with Oleg the peace treaty, granting to merchants of Kiev Russ great privileges.
-Rus have nailed the shields to gates of Constantinople and have returned home with rich extraction in status of winners, and Oleg for his striking success in people nicknamed "prophetic", that is the magician and volkhvs.
+When the Rus had appeared at Constantinople, the Byzantines had blocked an entrance in a port and had taken refuge behind its powerful walls.
+Oleg's armies had devastated vicinities of the capital and, according to legend, dragged ships ashore on other coast.
+The Byzantines preferred to start negotiations and concluded with Oleg a peace treaty, granting merchants of Kiev Rus great privileges.
+The Rus nailed their shields to the gates of Constantinople and have returned home with rich extractions, and Oleg for his striking success was nicknamed "prophetic", that is the magician and volkhvs.
 In 911, ambassadors of prince Oleg have arrived again in Constantinople and have concluded the new contract confirming all former privileges.
-In summer 913 the successful campaign under walls of Constantinople has made powerful Bulgarian tsar Simeon I, also managed to conclude favorable for Bulgarian peace treaty (Byzantines have been forced to renew payment of a tribute, have promised to marry young emperor Constantine VII tyithe daughter of the Bulgarian governor and the most important — officially recognized for Simeon a title of emperor).
+In summer 913 the successful campaign under walls of Constantinople had made Bulgarian tsar Simeon I formidable, thus he managed to conclude a favorable Bulgarian peace treaty (Byzantine had been forced to renew payment of a tribute, and they promised to marry the young emperor Constantine VII to the daughter of the Bulgarian governor an most importantly — officially recognized for Simeon a title of emperor).